gothgirllover67/recolovetr/README.md

 install that already exists on your machine because you bought and installed the game yourself.

-## Getting your own decrypted files and recog.bin
+## Getting your own decrypted files and work.bin

 The tools need plaintext files, not the PFS-encrypted ones a PKG installs.
 Two ways to get them, both starting from a copy of the game you own: